mmaulwurff/weapons-menu/README.md

 1. [Accessories to Murder](https://forum.zdoom.org/viewtopic.php?t=36877#p699326)
 1. [DoomRL Arsenal v1.05](https://forum.zdoom.org/viewtopic.php?t=37044#p703341)

-## Other weapons are supported, but require initial setup:
+## Other weapons are supported, but require initial setup

 When you load weapon set that is by Weapon Menu out of the box, a message will appear with a suggestion to try Autodetection.
 To autodetect